highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 First, enable scripted blendshapes by setting MyAvatar.hasScriptedBlendshapes to true.

 Then update one blendshape with [MyAvatar.setBlendshape(name, value)](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.setBlendshape).
 It takes a blendshape name such as "EyeBlink_L" and a value to set it to.

+The blendshape presets are defined in blendshapes.js

+Blendshapes are described in the High Fidelity docs, please view [High Fidelity Documentation Avatar Standards Blendshapes](https://docs.highfidelity.com/create/avatars/create-avatars/avatar-standards.html#blendshapes)

-#### Try it with your avatar
+## Try Blendshapes with your Avatar

 **Open your console in High Fidelity:**
 1. Open High Fidelity